New Zealand dispenses record number of jabs at 'Vaxathon' - NewsBreak

 New Zealand dispenses record number of jabs at 'Vaxathon'

-New Zealand health care workers administered a record number of vaccine jabs Saturday as the nation held a festival aimed at getting more people inoculated against the coronavirus .
+WELLINGTON, New Zealand — (AP) — New Zealand health care workers administered a record number of vaccine jabs Saturday as the nation held a festival aimed at getting more people inoculated against the coronavirus.

 Musicians, sports stars and celebrities pitched in for the “Vaxathon” event which was broadcast on television and online for eight hours straight.
 By late afternoon, more than 120,000 people had gotten shots, eclipsing the daily record of 93,000 set in August.
 The event stretched into the evening.